IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

 ![Image of the Projects To Upgrade menu item](images/menu-projects-to-upgrade.png)

+When you start the upgrade, the pipeline stages in your project are locked.
+You won't be able to run or modify them.
+If you revert the upgrade by deleting the toolchain, the pipeline is unlocked.

+If your project uses a Git repo that is hosted on JazzHub, after you start the upgrade, the repo is locked to ensure the integrity of the data that is moved to the toolchain.
+If you revert the upgrade by deleting the toolchain, the repo on JazzHub is unlocked.

 ## Starting the upgrade process
 {: #start_upgrade}

 Before you start the upgrade process, you can watch it in action on [YouTube ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://youtu.be/LSr2e3uvyLs){: new_window}.
 [![External link to YouTube](images/migration-video2.png)](https://youtu.be/LSr2e3uvyLs){: new_window}

 To upgrade your project to a toolchain, follow these steps:

 1. To start the upgrade process, on the banner message, click **upgrade now**.
 The "Project upgrade toolchain" page opens.